-Welcome to the U.S. International Kuo Shu Championship Tournament hosted by the United States Kuo Shu Federation!
+Welcome to the U.S. International Kuo Shu Championship Tournament, hosted by the United States Kuo Shu Federation!

-Maryland is pleased to host this year's tournament as you bring competitors from around the world to compete and celebrate the art of Chinese Kuo Shu.
+Maryland is pleased to host this year's tournament as competitors from around the world compete and celebrate the art of Chinese Kuo Shu.
 During your stay, I encourage you to visit Maryland's unique historical sites and cultural attractions.
 Maryland is open for business, and we hope you choose to explore all our state has to offer.

-On behalf of the State of Maryland, I wish you a safe, successful tournament and continued success in the years to come.
-Enjoy your stay, and please visit us again soon.
+On behalf of the State of Maryland, I wish you a safe and successful tournament and continued success in the years to come.